-\bigcirc > While the Board acts as sponsor and overall owner of the ESG program, implementation is the responsibility of the EC. • Serving as a link and source of dialogue between internal The Board and its Committees review and endorse Lonza's networks and external stakeholders sustainability program and reporting, including a regular update • Encouraging sharing of best practice across divisions and on status and key performance indicators, such as climate-related functions risks.
-The Board also receives regular updates on regulatory and other developments relating to ESG which are of importance to \bigcirc > The SSSB deals with the operational aspects of safety and our business and stakeholders.
-Lonza's climate-related targets sustainability, and meets on a quarterly basis.
-It includes global and results are discussed several times during the year and at leaders from EHS, Sustainability, Operations, Engineering, year-end in the context of sustainability reporting.
-The Board Procurement, HR, Corporate Responsibility and Enterprise also has oversight of enterprise risks and opportunities that are Risk Management, as well as the Head of Group Operations identified through the company's Enterprise Risk Management (EC member). < Its responsibilities include: program, which are reviewed annually.
+⊘ While the Board acts as sponsor and overall owner of the ESG program, implementation is the responsibility of the EC.
+The Board and its Committees review and endorse Lonza's sustainability program and reporting, including a regular update on status and key performance indicators, such as climate-related risks.
+The Board also receives regular updates on regulatory and other developments relating to ESG which are of importance to our business and stakeholders.
+Lonza's climate-related targets and results are discussed several times during the year and at year-end in the context of sustainability reporting.
+The Board also has oversight of enterprise risks and opportunities that are identified through the company's Enterprise Risk Management program, which are reviewed annually. < ⊙